bigchsta62/singleDayCalendar/README.md

 Just click on each block to type in notes or events, and then click the save button.

-Need t close your browser or leave the page?
+Need to close your browser or leave the page?
  That's ok.
 Once saved, all your notes will be right where you left them when you come back.